kaytrance/sails-react-webpack-starter-kit/README.md

-# Sails-React-Webpack Starter Kit
+# Sails.js + React.js  + Webpack Starter Kit

+This is a good starting point if you want to use [Sails](http://sailsjs.org) as back-end and [React](https://facebook.github.io/react/) in front-end.
-Apart from [this Sails-React starter kit](https://github.com/mixxen/sails-react-example) this one fully uses [Webpack](http://webpack.github.io) as a separate grunt build task.
+Apart from [this Sails-React starter kit](https://github.com/mixxen/sails-react-example) this one fully uses [Webpack](http://webpack.github.io) as an integrated into pipeline grunt build task.
 Also I have stepped out from using [Bower](https://bower.io) as front-end package manager and left all to `npm` so if you need any additional package that you want to `import` to your **React** app, use `npm`.

 Upon navigating to `/` an `index.jade` view will be shown that starts **React** application.
 All **React** application code is located at `assets/app`.